nf-core/pixelator/docs/output.md

 ### Downstream analysis

 This step uses the `pixelator single-cell analysis` command.
-Downstream analysis is performed on the `pxl` file generated by the previous stage.
+Downstream analyses are performed on the PXL file generated by the previous stage.
-The results of the analysis are added to the pxl file.
+The results of the analysis are added to the PXL file produced in this stage.

 Currently, the following analysis are performed: